tattersoftware/codeigniter4-users/README.md

 There are extended interfaces in the `Tatter\Users\Interfaces` namespace that provide additional methods which may be required by some libraries.
 Check your library's requirements to make sure you are using all the required interfaces.

+## Testing

+There are convenience test cases in `Tatter\Users\Test` to enable other libraries to add and test their own classes.
+If you are looking to test your user interfaces without committing to a specific provider then consider adding [Tatter\Imposter](https://github.com/tattersoftware/codeigniter4-imposter) - a mock authentication library that is fully compliant with `Tatter\Users`.

 ## Development